• Home

 1. Thanksgiving Chicken - A flavorful and festive chicken dish perfect for holiday gatherings.
 Its rich, savory seasoning would complement the creamy mashed potatoes wonderfully.

-2. Southern Pecan Pie – This classic, sweet dessert offers a rich and nutty finish to a holiday meal, balancing out the savory main course.
+2. old fashioned southern pecan pie recipe - This classic, sweet dessert offers a rich and nutty finish to a holiday meal, balancing out the savory main course.

 3. Cornbread Dressing - A classic side that pairs beautifully with mashed potatoes, adding a slightly sweet and herby touch.